Setting up the Okta Service as a Hosted Integration | Teleport

 - Click Save

-For more information about how the Okta integration manages Teleport resources, see the Okta Architecture and Synchronization with Okta and SCIM guides.
+For more information about how the Okta integration manages Teleport resources, see the Synchronization with Okta and SCIM guide.

 Deleting a hosted Okta integration